-Snow Town Yeti is famous for (always?) being the first outdoor ski resort in Japan to open every season... albeit with artificial snow!
-For the 2017-2018 season, one course opened from 6th October.
+Snow Park Yeti is famous for usually being the first outdoor ski area in Japan to open every season and like clockwork it gains a lot of publicity for it... albeit with 100% artificial snow.

-The resort is located on the southern foothills near Mount Fuji in Susono city, Shizuoka Prefecture.
+This ski area is located on the southern foothills near Mount Fuji in Susono city, Shizuoka Prefecture.
 On a clear day some fine views of Mt Fuji can be enjoyed from the slopes.
-The slopes of this resort actually go down from the main 'base area', so the top of the ski lifts are actually by base!
-Snow Town Yeti is popular with people from the areas to the south of Mt Fuji and also well known for late night opening times... sometimes open 'all night'.
+The slopes of this ski area actually go down from the main 'base area', so the top of the ski lifts are actually by base.
+Snow Park Yeti is popular with people from the areas to the south of Mt Fuji and also well known for late night opening times... sometimes open 'all night'.

-The other ski and snowboard resorts on the foothills of Mt Fuji is Fujiten Snow Resort, which can be found on the northern foothills in Yamanashi Prefecture.
+The other ski and snowboard resort on the foothills of Mt Fuji is Fujiten Snow Resort, which can be found on the northern foothills in Yamanashi Prefecture.

 Official snow depth numbers from the current season and previous season